Nomination Form & Deadline

 Nominators should submit a letter explaining the rationale for the nomination and give detailed information about the nominee’s record in teaching, research and service.
 It is essential that the nominator provide information for each of these three areas as excellence in all three is a requirement for eligibility for the Award.
 The nominator should also include documentation that would help the jury in its decision making.
 It is the responsibility of the nominators to provide all necessary information as the jury will review only the material it receives.

-Nominations will be adjudicated by a jury approved by CAUT Council.
+Nominations will be adjudicated by a jury of the three most recent former presidents of CAUT.
 The jury’s recommendation will be made to the Fall Council for approval.

 The award will be presented at the Spring CAUT Council.
 The recipient will be invited to give an address to Council.
 The address will be subsequently published by CAUT.
 The recipient will receive a $1,000 honorarium with the award.

 - 2020 — Isabel Desgagné-Penix (Université du Québec à Trois-Rivières)

 - 2019 — David Este (Calgary)

 - 2018 — Dr. John P. Smol (Queen's) "A crisis in science literacy, communication, and evidence‐based policy: At what point does our reluctance to engage the public make us complicit?"

 - 2017 — Craig Heron (York) "The Public Intellectual"